+Sufficiently sensitive test procedures:

+An analytical method is ‘‘sufficiently sensitive’’ when the method detects and accurately and precisely quantifies the amount of the analyte.
+In other words there is a valid positive result; or

+An analytical method is “sufficiently sensitive” when the method accurately and precisely quantifies the result to the ambient water quality criteria (AWQC), as demonstrated by the ML is less than or equal to the AWQC.
+In other words, the level of precision is adequate to inform decision making; or

+An analytical method is “sufficiently sensitive” when the method achieves the required level of accuracy and precision, as demonstrated by the ML is less than or equal to the PQL.
+In other words, the most sensitive method is being used and properly followed.
+Note that if the ML and the division established minimum PQL are above the AWQC, then the analytical method with the lowest available ML should be used for the analysis.

-To the Extent Allowable under state or Local Law: A standard of implementation of permit requirements and means that to the extent that the permittee is not constrained by state or local laws.
+To the Maximum Extent Allowable under state or Local Law: A standard of implementation of permit requirements and means that to the extent that the permittee is not constrained by state or local laws.
 Local laws that can be legally changed by the permittee to allow implementation of permit requirements do not constitute a barrier to implementation of a permit requirement.

 Total Maximum Daily Loads (TMDLs): The sum of the individual wasteload allocations (WLA) for point sources and load allocations (LA) for nonpoint sources and natural background.
 For the purposes of this permit, a TMDL is a calculation of the maximum amount of a pollutant that a waterbody can receive and still meet water quality standards, and an allocation of that amount to the pollutant's sources.
 A TMDL includes WLAs, LAs, and must include a margin of safety (MOS), and account for seasonal variations.
 (See section 303(d) of the Clean Water Act and 40 C.F.R.
 130.2 and 130.7).

+Trails: for the purpose of section 72.1. of Regulation 72, means permanent access areas constructed primarily for the purpose of recreation but also provide access for operations and maintenance.
+This includes trails that consist, for at least some portion of the trail, of sidewalks adjacent to roadways.

 Water Quality Capture Volume (WQCV): The volume equivalent to the runoff from an 80th percentile storm, meaning that 80 percent of the most frequently occurring storms are fully captured and treated and larger events are partially treated.

 Water Quality Standards: Any standard promulgated pursuant to section 25-8-204 C.R.S.
 For purposes of this permit, water quality standards are a narrative and/or numeric restriction established by the Water Quality Commission applied to state surface waters to protect one or more beneficial uses of such waters.
 Whenever only numeric or only narrative standards are intended, the wording shall specifically designate which is intended.
 See 5 CCR 1002- 31.5(37).